How To Teach Toddler To Read With Our Ten Step Guide

 “Phonics” is the way of learning how to spell those sounds and the many rules that the English language happens.
 Phonics is an essential component of reading/spelling, but it should never be the main center.

 Again, we are looking to balance our literacy “program” with reading addition as the end result.
-Learning the rules of phonics is just a tool that supports a child learn to decode and spell.
+Learning the rules of phonics is just a tool that supports a child to learn to decode and spell.
 I used the

 Pathways To Reading program in the classroom as my phonemic recognition and phonics program and loved it!
 It made learning all of the tricky grammar so much fun, but I wouldn’t suggest it until your child is in kindergarten or first class.